Spend The Day In Charlotte Supporting These Black-Owned Businesses

 Wake up and get your day started after a relaxing stay at Miss Elsie’s Caribbean Bed and Breakfast.
 Owner Cheryl Watkins opened this accommodation in honor of her late grandmother, Ms. Elsie.
 It has been featured in Essence and was also named “Best B&B in the South” by Southern Living Magazine.

-For those that need their early morning caffeine, Queen’s Coffee Bar (1720 Pegram St.), Coppa Coffee and Tea (multiple locations), and Coffee Cone Cafe (9620 University City Blvd A) all have you covered.
+For those that need their early morning caffeine, Queen’s Coffee Bar (1720 Pegram St.), Coppa Coffee and Tea (multiple locations), and Detour Coffee Bar (check Instagram for locations) all have you covered.
 If you’re more of a tea person, The Pauline Tea Bar Apothecary (2326 Arty Ave.) is a cute little space featuring herbal teas.

-If you are looking for a full breakfast, stop by Chef Greg Collier’s spot Uptown Yolk (224 E. 7th St.) or visit The People’s Market (1315 E. Blvd.) for an assortment of made to order breakfast dishes and pastries.
+If you are looking for a full breakfast, stop by Chef Greg Collier’s spot Uptown Yolk (224 E. 7th St.).
+The pecan waffle is a must try.
+For weekend brunch, check out Koffee Kup.
+Two words, $2 mimosas.